 We're now doing things a little bit more complicated than before.

-- * First lines of code assign values true or false directly to a variable
+- - First lines of code assign values true or false directly to a variable

-- * Then we have bool_one who has a comparison operator "!=".
-Seems a little awkward because we have the equal sign "=" to assign to the variable, and then we have the "not equal" expression.
+- - Then we have bool_one who has a comparison operator “!=”.
+Seems a little awkward because we have the equal sign “=” to assign to the variable, and then we have the “not equal” expression.
 If we print the result, we have a Boolean value

-- * Finally, the other two variables also contain a Boolean value as a result of some comparisons
+- - Finally the other two variables also contain a Boolean value as a result of some comparisons

 Boolean expressions

-A Boolean expression is a clause that can evaluate True or False and leave no doubt or be an ambiguous answer.
+A Boolean expression is a clause that can evaluate to True or False and leave no doubt or be an ambiguous answer.

-- * Saturday is the best day of the week?
-The answer to this is an opinion and is not objective.
+- - Saturday is the best day of the week?
+The answer to this is an opinion, and is not objective.

-- * bool_one: is a Boolean expression because it has assigned a Boolean result.
+- - bool_one: is a Boolean expression because it has assigned a Boolean result.
 But here is the tricky thing

 If Statements

 An if statement in Ruby evaluates a boolean expression, which returns either true or false.
-If the expression is true, Ruby executes the code block that follows the if, whereas if the expression is false, Ruby returns nil.
+If the expression is true, Ruby executes the code block that follows the if whereas if the expression is false, Ruby returns nil.

-Let’s do it inside our IRB
+Let’s do it

 2.3.3 :030 > if bool_one == true